Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Mental health disorders include depression, anxiety and other mental health conditions.
-A substance use disorder may involve alcohol, drugs or other addictive substances.
-When these conditions occur together, the effects of each can be worse.
-Untreated mental health issues can cause substance use problems to worsen and increase.
-And when substance use increases, your mental health problems may increase, too.
-This creates a vicious cycle.
+When these conditions occur together, the effects of each can worsen.
+Untreated mental health issues can cause substance use problems to get worse.
+And when substance use increases, your mental health problems may worsen.
+This can become a tough cycle to break.

-Dual diagnosis conditions frequently occur together.
-Researchers have found 50% of people who experience a substance use disorder during their lives will also have a mental health disorder and vice versa.
-In 2020, 17 million U.S. adults had a co-occurring mental health disorder and substance use disorder.
+Studies suggest that about 50% of people who experience a substance use disorder during their lives will also have a mental health disorder (and vice versa).
+In 2023, about 20.4 million U.S. adults had a dual diagnosis.
+Other names for the condition include:

 Symptoms and Causes

 Your substance addiction and your mental health issue each have their own symptoms.
-So the symptoms of dual diagnosis will depend on which substances and mental health disorders are involved.
-Symptoms may vary widely because there are many different combinations of dual diagnoses.
+So, the symptoms of dual diagnosis depend on which substances and mental health disorders are involved.
+Symptoms may vary widely.
+There are many different combinations of dual diagnoses.
+Sometimes, the symptoms overlap.

 Symptoms of a substance use disorder may include: